-In Canada, we uphold human rights and support the sustainable, long-term development of the local communities in which we operate – as we do everywhere in the world where we operate.
+In Canada, we support the sustainable, long-term development of the local communities in which we operate – as we do everywhere in the world where we operate.

 Taxes, royalties and the like, however, are only one element of our broader economic and social contribution in Canada.

 At the Horne Smelter, located in the mining town of Rouyn-Noranda, Quebec, the company’s employees are encouraged to volunteer in their community.
 Employees can take advantage of a community engagement program that provides up to $1,000 for a community-based project.
 For its part, the management team of the Horne Smelter contributes about 2,000 volunteer hours annually to socio-community and economic organizations in their community.